 Glaciers that covered north American and reached as far south as where Illinois and Indiana and Ohio are now, and wiped out native worms, and we talked about how ones from Europe and Asia and elsewhere have been brought in in ship ballast and on plants and spread around.
 But farther south than that there are native species, yes?

 Ken.
 And they probably have fossil evidence of worms having been here 50,000 years ago or something like that.

 Q. So I want to say to people: If you have a “small” problem, and you see these worms, it’s good to report it and you can check with your state Extension.
 Or get in touch with Great Lakes Worm Watch no matter where you live in the country, and there is a Canada Worm Watch as well.

-They want to know where different and unusual worm species—especially now these Asian jumping worms, these Amynthas agrestis—are.
+They want to know where different and unusual worm species—especially now these Asian jumping worms, these Amynthas agrestis and other species—are.
 So we can sort of help as citizen scientists and also get more information, especially about how damaging they have been in the forest environment in particular.

 - Asian jumping worms, from Wisconsin Department of Natural Resources

-- Why big Master Gardener plant sales was canceled, to try to limit the worms’ spread
+- Why big Master Gardener plant sale was canceled, to try to limit the worms’ spread

 - Great Lakes Worm Watch website

 - My interview with Great Lakes Worm Watch